spundhir/PARE/README.rst

 Input
 =====

-    As input, the method requires mapped reads in BAM format.
+    As input, the method requires one or more mapped read files in BAM format correspondng to each replicate of H3K4me1 (enhancer prediction) or H3K4me3 (promoter prediction) ChIP-seq experiment.
 The name of the input file(s) should be formatted as

     Input file name (replicate 1): <unique id><Rep1>.bam (example: h3k4me1_Rep1.bam)